jasonalshamary/hungryadmin/content/pages/resume.rst

 - Consistently top tier on team for both number of customer contacts and quality of service per contact

-- Assisted, trained and lead other shared hosting representatives
+- Assisted, trained, and lead other shared hosting representatives

 - Team point of contact for high priority or high visibility customer issues